swiftcicd/swift-cicd/README.md

 }
 ```

 In this CICD file we define a main action named `CICD`.
 When it runs, it will build and then test the "GettingStarted" Xcode project found in the working directory of the workflow.
 This will be the root directory of your repo.
+You should provide the path to your own Xcode project.

 Lastly, in order to run SwiftCICD, you'll need to create a workflow.
 Create a file named `cicd.yml` (you can name your workflow file whatever you want) and place it in the `.github/workflows/` directory.
 Your workflow triggers will likely vary depending on what actions you want to take and when.
 But for the sake of simplicity in this guide, we'll trigger the workflow whenever a new commit is pushed to `main`.

-> `.github/workflows/cicd.yml`
+> **.github/workflows/cicd.yml**
 ```yaml
 name: CI/CD